uschpc/workshop-singularity/src/index.md

 ## Definition files

 - Recipe for building a container image
-- Start with a base Linux OS (e.g., Debian, Ubuntu, CentOS, Clear Linux, Alpine Linux)
+- Start with a base Linux OS (e.g., Debian, Ubuntu, CentOS, Clear Linux)
 - Or start with existing container image
 - Then install software, add files, etc.